-Tips for Successful Law School Outlines was originally published on Firsthand.
+Tips for Successful Law School Outlines was originally published on Vault.

 The holidays are almost here, and if you’re a 1L, that means ’tis the season to study for your first set of law school exams.
 Ideally, you’ve already started outlining—if you haven’t, now is the time to start.
 Here are a few outlining tips to keep in mind.